axyeara/webshootergame/doc/sprint 3/PB.md

 PRODUCT BACKLOG
 ---------------

-NOTE ON UPDATE: The only update from the original PB.md is that we added a user story regarding the server implementation (#18).
+NOTE ON UPDATE: The only update from the original PB.md is that we added a user story regarding the server implementation (#18) and health bars (#19).

 priority scale: 1 to 10 (10 is highest priority)
 size scale: 1 to 10 (10 is highest size)